Sayings:

 Passing produces initial frustration

-But when it gels leads to extraordinary benefits, like choral singing has shown, a shared bond and a coordinated effort.
+But when it gels, it leads to extraordinary benefits, like choral singing has shown, a shared bond and a coordinated effort.

 “Team cognition (gelling versus individuals forming a group) (social sluffing)